When the Bank of Hawaii closed its Kapahulu Branch, it offered to donate the five

 They are mounted on five separate plywood panels of different dimensons and shapes about 6 feet tall each, but ranging from 6 feet to 11 feet wide.

 Urgency prevented UHWO from accepting this generous donation in 2015, but thanks to the intervention of the Hawaii Chapter of Docomomo US (Documentation and Conservation of buildings, sites and neighborhoods of the Modern Movement), the priceless murals were saved, carefully preserved and stored until they could be brought to UHWO CLEAR.

-Since UHWO CLEAR is unable to afford the $40K cost of installation, the Hawaii Chapter of Docomomo has graciously agreed to help UHWO bring these treasures to CLEAR for display at its award-winning archive on the second floor of the campus library.
+Since UHWO CLEAR was unable to afford the $48,000 cost to move, install and restore the murals, the Hawaii Chapter of Docomomo graciously agreed to facilitate the project to bring these treasures to CLEAR for display at its award-winning labor history archive on the second floor of the campus library.

-Docomomo Hawaiʻi is a 501(c)(3) non-profit and money donated to them for the Enomoto Labor Murals Project will be used exclusively to make this happen with the support of friends and organizations who support Hawaiʻi's unique legacy of Labor History and culture!
+Money donated to Docomomo for the Enomoto Labor Murals Project has been used exclusively to make this happen.
+CLEAR is forever grateful to friends and organizations who supported this project and therefore preserved Hawaiʻi's unique legacy of Labor History and culture!